-Looking to address growing concerns around increasing device usage, smartphone addiction and social media impacting on mental health, Apple has announced a collection of initiatives focusing on "digital health".
+Looking to address growing concerns around increasing device usage, smartphone addiction and social media impacting on mental health, Apple has announced a collection of initiatives focusing on "digital health" that is part of its iOS 12 update available from 17 September.

-Announced its developer conference in June - and likely to be available in September as part of iOS 12 - Apple hopes the new features will help users regain control and not be constantly lost in their phones.
+Announced its developer conference in June, Apple hopes the new features will help users regain control and not be constantly lost in their phones - or at least keep Apple in the clear in the same way that its Do Not Disturb feature does when you're driving.

 Here's everything you need to know about Apple Screen Time.